WSPRpi/RX-shell/README.md

 Shell based decoder for WSPR

 Requisites:
-libfftw3-3
+libfftw3-3 (apt install libfftw3-dev)
+sox (apt install sox)
 wsprd (executable installed with wsjtx) I installed full WSJTX onto Pi, copied the wsprd file, reflashed OS and transferred the executable back
 100MB RAM mounted in /mnt/ramdisk (prevents lots of writing to SD card)

-Simple shell script which Records 118 seconds of audio, then passes it to wsprd decoding software This is then scraped by the scraper software written by M0IKY (Michael Rawson on github) for further processing
+Simple shell script which Records 114 seconds of audio, then passes it to wsprd decoding software

-TODO: Add upload feature and a way to correct the frequency (currently only gives AF frequency so need to add RF offset)
+TODO: sometimes the even minute detection triggers on odd minuted (but not always)